Impossible measurements revisited: Introduction

+Let us elaborate for clarity.
+In the nonrelativistic setting we consider composite multiparty systems (laboratories), that are strictly isolated in the sense that no signal may propagate from one component to another.
+This could be due to the fact that the laboratories are spacelike separated, or it could be imposed by some other physical obstruction (or for the purposes of argument, simplify imposed by fiat).
+This is precisely the situation for Bell-type experiments.
+To close the ``locality loophole'' one would like to ensure that no signal can pass between the laboratories, to be sure that any violations of the Bell-type inequalities are really due to entanglement and not some hidden signalling.
+In practice, this can indeed be achieved by making the laboratories spacelike separated \cite{giustina2015significant}.

+Given such isolated joint systems, one can ask if there are joint observables whose ideal measurement could be used to induce a signal between the two isolated laboratories.
+As already emphasized, and as we shall show, generalizations of Bell-type measurements (which are manifestly local) on the joint system cannot induce signalling.
+On the other hand, we shall show that other, seemingly innocuous, joint observables can induce signalling.
+This does not mean that they cannot be ideally measured, only that they must be brought into causal contact to do so.
+Indeed, experimental implementations of signalling measurements \emph{can} be performed, but if the constituents are separated it is always the case that the measurement will take at least the light travel time between them to complete.

+It is therefore meaningful, in relativistic or non-relativistic quantum theory, to discuss causal constraints on what observables may be ideally measured in a given spacetime region~\cite{Popescu:1993xc, Beckman:2001qs}.
+In particular, in~\cite{Beckman:2001qs} they consider bipartite systems with tensor product Hilbert spaces and give a comprehensive causal characterization of quantum channels, which includes ideal measurement as a special case, separating quantum operators into those that are (semi)localizable, (semi)causal, and signalling.

 The proper setting for studying causal constraints on measurements is QFT, where causality is encoded through the (anti)commutation of field operators at spacelike separated points.
 This ensures, for example, that correlation functions will always respect causality.
-It does not, however, protect us against signalling through the na\"ive application of the projection postulate~\cite{Sorkin:1993gg}.
+It does not, however, protect us against signalling through the naive application of the projection postulate~\cite{Sorkin:1993gg}.
 QFT is our very best framework for making predictions for the probabilities of the outcomes of measurements and there are certainly observables we \emph{can} measure, scattering amplitudes being the prime example.
 In this case however, the asymptotic nature of the S-matrix washes away all causal considerations.
+The question still remains, however, whether one can do ideal measurements of the many other observables in QFT; smeared field operators for example.
+Furthermore, if ideal measurements of certain observables are not possible, what sort of measurements are?
+Can one get arbitrarily close to an ideal measurement?